alemart/surgescript/docs/download.md

 There are two ways to get SurgeScript:

 - The first is to [get Open Surge](#open-surge).
 This is recommended for most users.
 - The second is to [get the standalone version](#standalone-version) of the language.
-This is useful if you're a developer and want to integrate SurgeScript into your own projects.

 Open Surge
 ----------